 The Executive Committee will select recipients of the award.
 There is no limit on the number of awardees.

-Awardees will be announced in May, and will be recognized on the department’s website, in social media, and in Math Times.
+Awardees will be announced during the summer, and will be recognized on the department’s website, in social media, and in Math Times.

 - Nominee must be a Department of Mathematics faculty member, staff member, or graduate student.